DFiantHDL/DFHDL/docs/user-guide/type-system/index.md

 - Separators `' '` (space) or `_` (underscore) within `bin` are ignored.
 - `bin` can also contain interpolated Scala `String` arguments through `${arg}`.
 - __width__, followed by a __`'`__ (apostrophe), is optional and specifies the bit vector's width.
-If omitted, the width is inferred from the sequence length.
+If omitted, the minimal width is inferred from the sequence length.
 If specified, leading zeros are added at the left of the sequence or the sequence is truncated based on the `width`.
   Truncation only occurs if the MSBits being removed are zeros; otherwise, it triggers a compilation error.